mainmatter/mainmatter.com/src/appearances/2023-10-25-rust-in-production-panel.md

 ---

-Our Principal Engineering Consultant, Luca Palmieri, moderated a panel on real world use cases and experiences with Rust in production, with hosts Jeremy Lempereur (Rust engineer at Apollo GraphQL), and Bastien Dolla (co-founder at Rayon).
+Our Principal Engineering Consultant, Luca Palmieri, moderated a panel on real world use cases and experiences with Rust in production, with panelists Jeremy Lempereur (Rust engineer at Apollo GraphQL), and Bastien Dolla (co-founder at Rayon).